-Amounts reported on lines 1 through 14 should include any related Montana sourced additions and subtractions.
-If you are a part-year resident, you must prorate some types of income after you adjust for any related Montana additions and subtractions.
+Amounts reported on lines 1 through 15 must include any related Montana sourced additions and subtractions.
+If you are a part-year resident, this means that you must prorate your income received as a resident after you adjust for any related Montana additions and subtractions.
+Adjustments from passthrough entities are reported on line 13.

-Example 1: You relocated to Montana and established your residency July 1, 2018.
-You are filing your 2018 Montana tax return as a part-year resident of Montana reporting wages earned both within and outside of Montana, along with interest and dividends that you earned throughout the year.
+Example 1: You relocated to Montana and established your residency July 1, 2020.
+You are filing your 2020 Montana tax return as a part-year resident of Montana reporting wages earned both within and outside of Montana, along with interest and dividends that you earned throughout the year.
 For the period of January 1 through June 30, your wages, interest and dividends are not considered Montana source income.
-The wages, interest and dividends that you received on or after July 1, 2018, are Montana source income and are taxable to Montana.
+The wages, interest and dividends that you received on or after July 1, 2020, are Montana source income and are taxable to Montana.